nmccormick/yaesutool/README.md

     1. Power Off the VX-1.
     2. Hold down the F/W key and Power On the VX-1.
        CLONE wil appear on the display.
-    3. Press the BAND key until the radio starts to send.
+    3. Press the DWN key until the radio starts to send.
+The UP key to receive.
     -- Or enter ^C to abort the memory read.

     Waiting for data... ################################ done.